notblackout/kf2-controlled-difficulty/recommended_cfg.md

 MaxMonsters=16
 ```

-### Tuning Wave Size with `FakePlayers`
+### Tuning Wave Size with `WaveSizeFakes`

-FakePlayers only affects the number of zeds in a wave.
+WaveSizeFakes only affects the number of zeds in a wave.
 Basically, when it is time for the game to calculate the
-size of a wave, it pretends these FakePlayers were present.
+size of a wave, it pretends that WaveSizeFakes additional
+players were present.

+This option was called FakePlayers from CD's inception up
+until July 2017.
+It was renamed around that time to
+WaveSizeFakes in an attempt to distinguish its role from
+other recently-introduced options that are also denominated
+in fake players, but which have other functions, such as
+FleshpoundHPFakes.

 This setting is mostly a matter of taste, but it has a
 substantial impact on difficulty, particularly in solo.